Museum in a van incursion: Dinosaurs and Fossils

 These sessions are available by request (pending availability of presenters) for all kindergartens including schools for Deaf children.
 Where possible, priority will be given to kindergartens or schools that have a child/children that require Auslan to access the program.

-The resource may be edited to suit your group’s needs or you may view the webpage.
+The resource may be used in a variety of ways to best suit your group’s needs.